bigeasy/register/README.md

 ## Writing Scripts

-A Regsiter script is a JavaScript program that wraps a JavaScript function.
+A Register script is a JavaScript program that wraps a JavaScript function.
 It is a simple construct that maps a URL to a single function through a directory tree.
 The function acts as a run-of-the-mill request handler function for a server created with the Node.js HTTP API.
 It inspects the `request` object and